alexghergh/command-line-cheatsheet/zsh/README.md

 - `Alt + q`: Push line onto editing stack.
 Same as `Ctrl + q`, see above.
 - `Alt + t`: Transpose words.
 - `Alt + u`: Up case the word under the cursor.

+## 2. Custom widgets and keybinds

+All these custom defined widgets can be found in the dotfiles (under `zsh/.config/zsh/.zsh_other/.zsh_keybinds`).

+For custom defined widgets and keybinds, below is a list:
+- `Ctrl + x; Ctrl + p`: Search up by prefix, i.e. search backward in history commands that start with the current characters on the command line.
+For example, if the current line contains `echo hey`, pressing `Ctrl + x; Ctrl + p` will search backward in history only for commands that start with `echo hey`.
+Without any character, acts the same as `Ctrl + p`.
+- `Ctrl + x; Ctrl + n`: Search down by prefix.
+Opposite of the above.
+Without characters, acts as `Ctrl + n`.
+- `Alt + e`: Copy the previous word.
+Useful for long paths, where only the last segment would be changed.
+- `Alt + z`: Transpose words.
+Same as `Alt + t`, except it keeps the cursor in place.
+- `Alt + q` (overriden): Push line _or edit_ (as opposed to only push line).
+If on multi-line commands with the `PS2` prompt, bring the whole multi-line command on the prompt.
+Otherwise, just push line.
+- `Ctrl + x; Ctrl + g`: Down line or local history.
+Depending on options, the current command line might share history with other open shells (open in, for example, multiple tmux panes or terminal windows).
+This command only goes down through the local history (i.e., only of the current command line, not the global history).
+If on a multi-line command, go down instead (similar to down arrow).
+- `Ctrl + x; Ctrl + h`: Up line or local history.
+Opposite of the above.